IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 In the past, I used the application occasionally, but decided to seriously begin intermittent fasting "from Monday."
 Is it possible to reset statistics?

 Yes.
 To do this, open the statistics screen (by clicking the eye icon) and select the "Delete statistics" option from the menu.
 Caution - this operation is irreversible!
 Also note that if you are currently in the fast phase, then the FASTING WINDOW timer will disappear and the application will be looking like after installation (since the previous meal, from the end of which the FASTING WINDOW is counting, will be deleted).
 If at the moment of deleting statistics you are in the EATING WINDOW, then no changes in the current cycle will occur.
 This feature was added on July 8, 2020.
-If you have used the application before, please download the updated version.
+If you installed the application before, please download the updated version.

 Why is the EATING WINDOW timer not shown during MEAL 1?